Intervention/docs/image/v4/modifying-images/effects.md

 > public Image::brightness(int $level): ImageInterface

-Change the brightness of the current image by a given level.
+Change the brightness of the current image by the specified level.
 Use values between `-100` for minimum brightness `0` for no change and `+100` for maximum brightness.

 #### Parameters